What is a food complaint?

 For detailed guidance on all aspects of food safety go to the external website FSA

-Food Safety service, Public Safety and Regulation, City of Newcastle upon Tyne, Room 602 Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Food Safety service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Phone: 0191 2116102.